christos-tsotskas/aristoptimiser/docs/index.md

 ## why?

 Over the years I have been called to solve many big problems, for some of the world's largest organisations.
 Very often the problem description sounded 'small' and project sponsors thought "let's throw a few 1000s... and in 2-3 months... with 1-2 coders.... the problem will be solved" (... magically!).
 Well.... sorry for breaking this to you....
 17 years in my career, this *NEVER* happened.
 Partly, ignorance of the problem, partly because there were a few 1000s of $ leftover from another budget, less knowledge, less workforce, less resources (and a combination of those!)....
 Although I cannot do much to change everybody's mind... at least I can contribute to the fellow data scientist (of me and others....
-17 years ago.... and hopefully many more years in the future!) by creating a tool that works and is ti for purposes.
+17 years ago.... and hopefully many more years in the future!) by creating a tool that works and is fit for purpose.
 More specifically, for solving the Multi-objective optimisation problems I mentioned ago.

 Very often, the above problems were attempted to be tackled with a few tools (optimisers) and a tiny bit of data!
 This was even more painful.... it was like trying to dig a hole with a pencil!
 I guess wrong 'chemistry'?
-Certainly, a better tool was required which had to be used in the right way
+Certainly, a better tool was required which had to be used in the right way.

 In the past, I had developed a small(er) tool (linked), which was intended to have many more features.